The business world is rife with misbeliefs about user experience design.

-Here's the empathy map we made, along with a user story constructed from our research to better understand the user's typical day.
+Here's the empathy map we made and a user story constructed from our research to better understand the user's typical day.

-Voice was the primary input method — like people use with Siri and Alexa — but the hearing portion of the empathy map told us that our audience of business consultants was often in loud places, like airports, subways, or crowded offices.
+The voice was the primary input method — as people use with Siri and Alexa — but the hearing portion of the empathy map told us that our audience of business consultants was often in loud places, like airports, subways, or crowded offices.

-These environments made it very difficult to interact with the assistant just using voice, which significantly impacted the user experience.
+These environments made it very difficult to interact with the assistant using voice, significantly impacting the user experience.

 To provide an optimal experience, we designed visual input methods that didn’t rely on voice.
-One option allows users to text with the assistant, and the other acted like an online form, where users put in a request and filled out details about the request.
+One option allows users to text with the assistant, and the other acts like an online form, where users put in a request and fill out details about the request.

 Both of these features adapted the AI assistant’s user experience to the day-to-day environment of our target audience, making the interaction simpler and more valuable.

 “The research process takes too long.
-We need to get started on design.”
+We need to get started on the design.”

-If you’re not doing research, then you’re not really doing UX design.
-Research and usability testing aren’t just one step in the process; they’re ongoing inputs that continually inform how the design should move forward.
+If you’re not doing research, then you’re not doing UX design.
+Research and usability testing aren’t just one step in the process but ongoing inputs that continually inform how the design should move forward.

 Without research and testing, you’re doing visual design, not UX design.

 What’s more, you’re running a huge risk.
-If you don’t allot at least some time for user research, then you’re going to design and code something that people may not even want.
+If you don’t allow at least some time for user research, then you’re going to design and code something that people may not even want.